astroLazybones/crueltyfish/README.md

 *building exe:*
 <br>
-`cargo build --release` (to run exe from cmd, go to the main folder, then the folder called target, then the folder called release, and run the exe from cmd inside there, **DO NOT DOUBLE CLICK IT**)
+`cargo build --release` (to run exe from cmd, go to the main folder, then the folder called target, then the folder called release, and run the exe from cmd inside there, **DO NOT DOUBLE CLICK IT**).
 <br>
 <br>
 *running without exe:*